 Growing up in the city of Newcastle in England’s north, Danielle Pender never questioned whether she would eventually pack her bags and head south for London—it was only a matter of when.
 “I used to read magazines and blogs about what was going on and I just wanted to be a part of it, ” she says.
 Since anchoring herself in the British capital, Danielle has drawn on the vibrant energy of the community to inspire her working process.
-“The This story is from Kinfolk Issue Twenty Buy Now Related Stories Arts & Culture Design Issue 45 The New Craftsmen From the Outer Hebrides to central London, Catherine Lock is celebrating the crafts heritage of Great Britain.
+“The This story is from Kinfolk Issue Twenty Buy Now Related Stories Arts & Culture Issue 48 PACK IT IN The unhelpful cult of traveling light.
+Arts & Culture Design Issue 45 The New Craftsmen From the Outer Hebrides to central London, Catherine Lock is celebrating the crafts heritage of Great Britain.
 Arts & Culture Fashion Issue 39 Elise By Olsen The publishing maven who’s forcing the fashion industry to listen to the young people it fetishizes.
 Arts & Culture Issue 34 Cult Rooms: Francis Bacon Francis Bacon harvested his master works from the chaotic “compost” of his West London studio.
 Arts & Culture Issue 29 Excerpt: Franck Durand Creative director Franck Durand on building a once-defunct Holiday magazine into a mini empire.
 Arts & Culture Issue 27 Paper Planes Better known for printing silk scarves, Hermès also prints a playful magazine.
-Arts & Culture Fashion Issue 26 Mona Omar A discussion about diversifying body standards and the power of visibility in fashion.